 - 1. Choosing wan allows you to choose a WAN port (w1-1 through w4-2).
-Choosing serv lets you choose an ATM or FRS server card in slot P1, P2, or P3, followed by a logical port on that card.
+Choosing serv lets you choose an FRS server card in slot P1, P2, or P3, followed by a logical port on that card.
 If your system has the FRS card installed and you want to use voice compression you need to install the Low Bit Rate Voice (LBRV) card.
-However, if your system has the ATM card installed you can proceed directly with voice compression (there is no need for the LBRV Card to be installed.)
 The user option is not used.
 See the WAN/SRV paragraph that follows. - 2.
-Time slot 16 is not available if the port is assigned to an E1 WAN link whose time slot 16 is programmed for CAS or CCS.

-- 3. These options are only valid if the Mode is set to fxs.
+Time slot 16 is not available if the port is assigned to an E1 WAN link whose time slot 16 is programmed for CAS or CCS. - 3.
+These options are only valid if the Mode is set to fxs.
 If the Mode is fxsdn, the Type options are the same as above with the addition of fgd, boa, and lp-sr. If the Mode is plar, the Type options are d3 or d4.
 If the Mode is dpo, the Type setting will automatically default to dpo.
-If the Mode is wink, the Type options are loop, lp-fd, gs, gs-i, and gs-a. - 4.
-The default is a-inv for E1 and m-law for T1.
+If the Mode is wink, the Type options are loop, lp-fd, gs, gs-i, and gs-a.

+- 4. The default is a-inv for E1 and μ -law for T1.
 These values will change depending upon the WAN link selected. - 5.
 The default (set1) is the only active option.
 It balances to the ideal termination of 600 ohms + 2.15 uF.
 The other settings are reserved for future use. - 6.
 Choosing a Rate other than 64K allows you to select an ADPCM.